ComposableFi/composable-ibc/ibc/modules/ics02_client.md

 ```

 ### Messages and Events
-When client messages are successfully handled, events are emitted
+When client messages are successfully handled, the following events are emitted
 - `CreateClient` -  A `MsgCreateClient` was handled without any errors and a light client has been created.
-- `UpdateClient` - A `MsgUpdateClient` was handled without any errors and the new Client and Consensus states have been extracted and stored
+- `UpdateClient` - A `MsgUpdateClient` was handled without any errors and the new Client and Consensus states have been extracted and stored.
 - `UpgradeClient` - A `MsgUpgradeClient` has been handled without any errors, the  client upgrade proof has been verified correctly and the Client and Consensus states have been updated
 - `ClientMisbehaviour` -  A `MsgSubmitMisbehaviour` has been processed and the client has been frozen.